NETWAYS/jenkins-training/Beispiel/06_python_projekt.md

 * Create a new Freestyle Project
 * Set up Source Code Management
-* Copy the Build Step
+* Add the Build Step
-* Save the Project
 * Build it!

 ~~~SECTION:notes~~~